Our complaint process for consumers

 We will maintain regular contact with you and the member to keep both parties informed of progress.

 Our process aims to deal with complaints as efficiently as possible.
-On average this can take between six and eight weeks, depending on if the complaint is referred to the Resolution Institute for professional mediation.
+On average this can take between six and eight weeks, depending on if we need to ask further questions or if the complaint is referred to the Resolution Institute for professional mediation.

 Referral for Mediation